tytydraco/yessleep/out/Tanukiexe.md

-Growing up, "Super Mario Bros.
+Hi, I'm jack, growing up, "Super Mario Bros.
 3" was always my favourite game.
 The joy of seeing Mario fly with the Tanuki Suit was unparalleled.
 I had the original NES cartridge and, later, emulated versions to play on my PC.
 One day, nostalgia hit me hard, and I decided to dive back into the Mushroom Kingdom.
 Little did I know, this decision would lead me into a nightmare I could never have imagined.

 It started innocently enough.
 I was browsing an old gaming forum when I came across a post titled "Super Mario Bros.
 3 – Rare ROM Hack."
 The poster claimed this version had enhanced graphics, new levels, and a surprise.
 Curious and a bit sceptical, I downloaded the ROM file named "Tanuki.exe" and loaded it into my emulator.